Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 !!!question "Exercise"

-    Add a path `input` definition to the `SAYHELLO` process block.
+    Add an `input` block to the `SAYHELLO` process  with an input.
 Update the comment at the same time.

     ???Solution